Valentino (band): 1982–1991

 Valentino was formed by Sarajevo guitarist Zijad "Zijo" Rizvanbegović, who had been aspiring to start a band for a number of years.
 Prior to forming Valentino, at the age of eighteen, Rizvanbegović moved to London, where he worked as a laborer, spending evenings visiting city's music clubs.
 After his return to Sarajevo, he made some demo recordings, also shooting music videos for two of them, "Figure voštane" ("Wax Figures") and "Randevu" ("Rendez-vous"), the videos eventually being aired on TV Sarajevo.
 Gradually, Rizvanbegović gathered musicians to form a band.
+In today's Valentino, Rizvanbegović holds the rights to every song recorded by them and has been their principle writer since inception.
 He spent a year looking for a vocalist, before deciding to give an ad in the Oslobođenje newspaper; the ad was answered by vocalist Suad Jakirlić "Jaka".
 The first lineup of Valentino, formed in 1982, featured Zijad Rizvanbegović (guitar), Suad Jakirlić (vocals), Emir Čolaković (bass guitar), Dubravko Smolčić (drums) and Mladen Miličević (keyboards).
 The band had their first performances as an opening act for Bijelo Dugme on their concerts in SR Bosnia and Herzegovina.

 In 1984, Valentino recorded their debut album ValentiNo 1, released through Zagreb-based Suzy record label.
 The album's biggest hit was the song "Volim te još" ("I Still Love You"), featuring Amila Sulejmanović on vocals.
 The song also featured guest appearance by Bijelo Dugme guitarist and leader Goran Bregović on bass guitar.
 Bregović also played lead guitar on the album track "Pazi na ritam" ("Mind the Rhythm").
 Other guest appearances on the album included Vatreni Poljubac leader Milić Vukašinović (percussion, backing vocals), Gino Banana leader Srđan Jevđević (guitar), Plavi Orkestar member Mladen Pavičić "Pava" (guitar), and Vrele Usne (Hot Lips) duo, consisting of Lejla Trto and Amila Čengić (backing vocals).
 Valentino presented themselves to audience in Yugoslav capital Belgrade in April 1984, performing as the opening act for Bajaga i Instruktori in Trade Union Hall on the promotion of Bajaga i Instruktori album Pozitivna geografija.